frederic-perez/AmE-dictionary/data/dictionary.md

 __compassionate__ _adj_ :three::hammer:
 __compatriot__
 __compel__ _v_ :five::hammer:
-__compelling__ _adj_ :six: Compelling means attractive, or irresistible, or really, really convincing.
+__compelling__ _adj_ :seven: Compelling means attractive, or irresistible, or really, really convincing.
 You know your argument for backpacking across Europe is compelling when your parents not only let you go but also pay for all your expenses.
 __compendious__ _adj_ /kum-PEN-dee-us/ __1__ Concise. _The book is fairly short and provides a compendious account of the war._ __2__ Comprehensive. _The teacher has a compendious knowledge of the subject._
 __compensable__ _adj_ Being such as to entitle or warrant compensation. _Syn_ remunerative, paying, salaried, stipendiary _Once I traded my unpaid internship for a compensable job, I was able to move out of my parents’ house into a place of my own._
 __complacency__